JKorf/CryptoExchange.Net/docs/Clients.md

 var subscribeResult = kucoinSocketClient.SpotStreams.SubscribeToAllTickerUpdatesAsync(DataHandler);
 ```

-Subscribe methods require a data handler parameter, which is the method which will be called when an update is received from the server.
+Subscribe methods always require a data handler parameter, which is the method which will be called when an update is received from the server.
 This can be the name of a method or a lambda expression.

 *Method reference*
 ```csharp